 How much funding is available?

 Over the course of five years, the Social Impact Fellowship Fund will award $200,000 per year in grants to Harvard student-led ventures focused on social impact.
+The grants are distributed over three periods: Fall, Spring, and Summer.

 Who is eligible?